lihaoyi/scala.rx/readme.md

 - When a single propagation happens, Scala.Rx guarantees that although the dataflow graph may be transiently inconsistent, the Obs[2] which produce side effects will only fire once everything has stabilized.
 - In the presence of multiple propagations happening in parallel, Scala.Rx guarantees that each Obs[2] will fire *at most* once per propagation that occurs.
 Furthermore, by the time the propagations have completed and the system has stabilized, each Obs[2] will have fired *at least once* after the Rx[1] it is observing has reached its final value.

-This policy is implemented using the __java.util.concurrent.Atomic*__ classes.
+This policy is implemented using the __java.util.concurrent.AtomicXXX__ classes.
 The final compare-start-times-and-replace-if-timestamp-is-greater action is implemented as a STM-style retry-loop on an __AtomicReference__.
 This approach is [lock free](http://en.wikipedia.org/wiki/Non-blocking_algorithm#Lock-freedom), and since the time required to compute the result is probably far greater than the time spent trying to commit it, the number of retries should in practice be minimal.

 Apart from the main update loop, peripheral methods like `children`, `parents`, `ancestors` and `descendents` are also affected by parallelism.
 In these cases, if the system is quiescent you're guaranteed to get the correct value.
 If there are parallel updates and modifications going on, you're guaranteed to get a set of nodes which were part of the list some time during the duration it takes for the method to run, and any node which was part of the list for the entire duration.